Caldey Abbey: Child abuse lawsuit

 In August 2016, three women launched legal action against the abbey seeking compensation for sexual abuse they had suffered at the hands of one of the abbey's monks between 1972 and 1987, when they were children.
-They alleged that Father Thaddeus Kotik, who lived in the abbey from 1947 until his death in 1992, abused at least six girls.
-He is said to have used chocolate from the abbey dairy and sweets in a chest in the garage to strike up relationships with girls whose families holidayed on the island, before assaulting them.
-The abbey reached a financial settlement with six claimants and apologised for failing to report the abuse when they became aware of it in 1990; Dyfed–Powys Police were made aware in 2014 and 2016.
+They alleged that Father Thaddeus Kotik, who lived in the abbey from 1947 until his death in 1992, abused at least six girls whose families holidayed on the island.
+The abbey reached a financial settlement with six claimants and apologised for failing to report the abuse when they became aware of it in 1990.
+Dyfed-Powys Police were made aware in 2014 and 2016.
+Six victims received financial compensation under an out-of-court settlement reached in March 2017.

-In November 2017, as a result of media coverage of the allegations, a further five women came forward to accuse Kotik of abusing them.
+In November 2017, as a result of media coverage of the allegations, five more women came forward to accuse Kotik of abusing them.
 At the same time it emerged that Paul Ashton, a fugitive child sex offender, had fled to the abbey in 2004 and remained there until 2011 using a pseudonym.
 He was arrested after a visitor recognised him from Crimestoppers' "Most Wanted" list.
 During his time at the abbey Ashton, who had absconded from West Sussex, operated the island's satellite internet and telephone systems, managed online accommodation bookings and accounts, and worked in the mail room.
 Ashton pleaded guilty to possessing more than 5,000 indecent images of children, including on computer equipment at the abbey.

-In 2021 an alleged male victim came forward, demanding a public enquiry into the events and subsequent cover-up.
+In 2021 a man came forward saying that he had also been a victim and demanding a public enquiry into the events and subsequent cover-up.
+In 2024 the abbey instituted and published an independent review, headed by Jan Pickles, a former assistant police and crime commissioner at South Wales Police.